adeora7/hacktoberfest_progress/README.md

 ## How to Run Tests
 the project is now setup to have basic tests, and these tests will run on CircleCI.

-to run the tests you must have some form of node pacakge manager(npm or yarn)
+to run the tests you must have some form of node package manager(npm or yarn)

 run:
 ```